Editorial Policy

 Availability of Data and Materials

-Reproducibility is essential for maintaining the integrity and transparency of scientific research.
-Authors are encouraged to make the free availability of their experimental materials and research data to readers, either by publishing the supportive information as supplementary information in the journal or by depositing datasets into publicly available data repositories.
+Reproducibility is integral to keep the integrity and transparency of scientific research.
+Authors are requested to make the free availability of their experimental materials and research data to readers, either by publishing the supportive information as supplementary information in the journal or by depositing datasets into publicly available data repositories before publication.
 The information should be stated in the manuscript as 'Data Availability Statement' indicating where the experimental materials and research data of their study can be found.
 If certain data cannot be shared, authors should explicitly mention this and provide the reason accordingly.

 Conflicts of Interest